 Excel has been working hard on adding new advanced functionalities in Excel.
-In the past few years, they have launched advanced add-ins such as Power Query, Power Pivot, and Power BI.
+They have launched advanced add-ins such as Power Query, Power Pivot, and Power BI in the past few years.

 As of writing this article, Power Query has already been made an inbuilt part of Excel (it’s called Get & Transform now).

-This allows Excel to extract a large amount of data (millions of rows), clean and transform this data, and load it back into Excel.
+This allows Excel to extract a large amount of data (millions of rows), clean and transform it, and load it back into Excel.

-With Power BI, you can connect it to multiple databases and create advanced dashboards that can be hosted online.
-This has made it really easy for Excel to compete with tools such as Tableau.
+With Power BI, you can connect it to multiple databases and create advanced dashboards users can host online.
+This has made it easy for Excel to compete with tools such as Tableau.

 So, if you are looking for advanced functionalities and add-ins, you’re better off using Excel.

-This is not about the tools current functionalities, but more about how it releases new functions and functionalities to the existing customers.
+This is not about the tool’s current functionalities but how it releases new functions and functionalities to the existing customers.

-If you using Excel 2016 or prior versions, the only way for you to get new functionalities is by upgrading to the next version, which would mean that you would have to pay for another Excel version.
+If you use Excel 2016 or prior versions, the only way to get new functionalities is by upgrading to the next version, which would mean that you would have to pay for another Excel version.

 But with Microsoft 365, Excel has gone the Google sheets way.

 Now, just like Google Sheets, Excel would also be releasing real-time updates.
-This means that as soon as the functionality is released, all the people using Excel would have that in the version that they already have.
+This means that as soon as the functionality is released, all the people using Excel would have that in their current version.

-This is an extremely seamless process with Google sheets, and I’m sure it is going to be the same with Excel in a few months.
+This is an extremely seamless process with Google sheets, and I’m sure it will be the same with Excel in a few months.

-But if you using an older version of Excel, unfortunately, there is no way for you to get new functionalities unless you pay for the new shiny Microsoft 365.
+But if you are using an older version of Excel, unfortunately, there is no way to get new functionalities unless you pay for the new shiny Microsoft 365.